MultiCraft/repixture/mods/rp_mobs/API.md

 Set `on_death = rp_mobs.on_death_default` to use the default death behavior.

-Remember that `on_death` is a built-in Minetest event, so it is triggered even if the mob doesn't use the 'Dying' subsystem.
+Remember that `on_death` is a built-in Luanti event, so it is triggered even if the mob doesn't use the 'Dying' subsystem.

 #### `rp_mobs.on_punch_default(mob, puncher, time_from_last_punch, tool_capabilities, dir, damage)`